This post may contain affiliate links. Please see my disclosure policy for details.

 Another question I get asked a lot is “Don’t you worry about your camera being stolen?”

 Of course, that is a worry.
 Especially if I’m doing a photo which requires me to be far away from my camera.
 Not the mention my stuff like my handbag with my phone, wallet, hotel room key etc!

-But, touch wood I have never had anything happen to my equipment while shooting alone.
+But, touch wood I have never had anything happen to my equipment while filming alone.
 I think people think I’m crazy and are more confused then wanting to steal my camera.

 But, that doesn’t mean you can be reckless.
 So here’s some of my advice.
 These may seem obvious but it needs to be said: